Comics: Comics studies

 Historical narratives of manga tend to focus either on its recent, post-WWII history, or on attempts to demonstrate deep roots in the past, such as to the Chōjū-jinbutsu-giga picture scroll of the 12th and 13th centuries, or the early 19th-century Hokusai Manga.
 The first historical overview of Japanese comics was Seiki Hosokibara's Nihon Manga-Shi in 1924.
 Early post-war Japanese criticism was mostly of a left-wing political nature until the 1986 publication of Tomofusa Kure's Modern Manga: The Complete Picture, which de-emphasized politics in favour of formal aspects, such as structure and a "grammar" of comics.
 The field of manga studies increased rapidly, with numerous books on the subject appearing in the 1990s.
 Formal theories of manga have focused on developing a "manga expression theory", with emphasis on spatial relationships in the structure of images on the page, distinguishing the medium from film or literature, in which the flow of time is the basic organizing element.
 Comics studies courses have proliferated at Japanese universities, and Japan Society for Studies in Cartoon and Comics (ja) (Note: Japan Society for Studies in Cartoon and Comics (日本マンガ学会, Nihon Manga Gakkai)) was established in 2001 to promote comics scholarship.
 The publication of Frederik L. Schodt's Manga!
 Manga!
 The World of Japanese Comics in 1983 led to the spread of use of the word manga outside Japan to mean "Japanese comics" or "Japanese-style comics".

 Will Eisner (left) and Scott McCloud (right) have proposed influential and controversial definitions of comics.

 Coulton Waugh attempted the first comprehensive history of American comics with The Comics (1947).
-Will Eisner's Comics and Sequential Art (1985) and Scott McCloud's Understanding Comics (1993) were early attempts in English to formalize the study of comics.
-David Carrier's The Aesthetics of Comics (2000) was the first full-length treatment of comics from a philosophical perspective.
+Will Eisner's Comics and Sequential Art (1985) and McCloud's Understanding Comics (1993) were early attempts in English to formalize the study of comics.
+Carrier's The Aesthetics of Comics (2000) was the first full-length treatment of comics from a philosophical perspective.
 Prominent American attempts at definitions of comics include Eisner's, McCloud's, and Harvey's.
-Eisner described what he called "sequential art" as "the arrangement of pictures or images and words to narrate a story or dramatize an idea"; Scott McCloud defined comics as "juxtaposed pictorial and other images in deliberate sequence, intended to convey information and/or to produce an aesthetic response in the viewer", a strictly formal definition which detached comics from its historical and cultural trappings.
-R. C. Harvey defined comics as "pictorial narratives or expositions in which words (often lettered into the picture area within speech balloons) usually contribute to the meaning of the pictures and vice versa".
+Eisner described what he called "sequential art" as "the arrangement of pictures or images and words to narrate a story or dramatize an idea"; McCloud defined comics as "juxtaposed pictorial and other images in deliberate sequence, intended to convey information and/or to produce an aesthetic response in the viewer", a strictly formal definition which detached comics from its historical and cultural trappings.
+Harvey defined comics as "pictorial narratives or expositions in which words (often lettered into the picture area within speech balloons) usually contribute to the meaning of the pictures and vice versa".
 Each definition has had its detractors.
-Harvey saw McCloud's definition as excluding single-panel cartoons, and objected to McCloud's de-emphasizing verbal elements, insisting "the essential characteristic of comics is the incorporation of verbal content".
+Harvey saw McCloud's definition as excluding single-panel cartoons and objected to McCloud's de-emphasizing verbal elements, insisting "the essential characteristic of comics is the incorporation of verbal content".
 Aaron Meskin saw McCloud's theories as an artificial attempt to legitimize the place of comics in art history.